SarahRoseLives/spektrum_RTL_v4/README.md

 Spektrum is a spectrum analyzer software for use with [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr).

+# This fork contains the windows release with updated RTL v4 Libraries

 The biggest advantage is that it can do sweeps across a large frequency span.

 User interface part is written in [Processing](https://processing.org/)